Jongaebe1982/FreightBrokerRatingApp/README.md

-Freight Broker Application
-Easy way for carriers to rate the expierences they have had working with different freight brokers.
+Freight Broker Rating Application- An easy way for carriers to rate the expierences they have had working with different freight brokers.